Our Food Critic's 13 Favorite Fall Comfort Dishes

 Preservation Biscuit Company (102 E. Fairfax St., Falls Church)

 A biscuit sandwich is great—until the thing falls apart in your hand (and possibly your lap).
-At this Falls Church cafe, chef/owner Jonathan Coombs, who formerly led the kitchen at Matchbox, combats the problem by building a sturdier, less towering biscuit.
+At this Falls Church cafe, executive chef* Jonathan Coombs, who formerly led the kitchen at Matchbox, combats the problem by building a sturdier, less towering biscuit.
 Thankfully, it’s as good stuffed with shaved prime rib, caramelized onions, and Swiss as it is with a slathering of strawberry jam.

 This article appears in the November 2021 issue of Washingtonian.